 For decades, paper documents and file cabinets have served as the primary means of organizing information in any business.
 However, this does not imply that physical, paper documentation is the preferable option.

 Paper documents are related to decreased productivity, efficiency, and internal corporate processes that are delayed.
-According to a recent survey, on average each employee wastes one hour every day looking for paper documents.
+According to a recent survey, on average each employee wastes one hour every day looking for documents.

 Going paperless implies that enterprises or governments will begin to reduce, if not totally eliminate, the use of paper documents in their business operations and will instead rely entirely on digital documents.

 Because not all businesses can go entirely paperless for a variety of reasons, as we shall see in this article, these businesses that must still rely on paper are referred to as “paper lite” offices or fewer paper offices and implemented PO best practices.

 The digitization of papers is the first step toward a paperless environment.
 Depending on the size of your document stack (the number of documents), this project might be difficult and time-consuming.
 However, after the documents have been digitized, companies may begin to use the potential of a digitally structured environment with document-centric automated procedures.

 Brief Paperless Office History

 The paperless office was first referenced in a Business Week article in 1975 when they published an article titled “Office of the Future,” which predicted that all documents will be digitized by 1990.